-Exports of military equipment, including conventional arms, are governed by Act No. 38/1994 concerning foreign trade in military equipment ("Foreign Trade in Military Equipment Act").
-So far, this legislation has been amended several times, lastly in 2012 (the current consolidated text is available on the website of the Ministry of Industry and Trade).
-One of the amendments permits the Defence and Interior Ministries to import military equipment on behalf of the Czech Republic "where necessary for the purposes of defence and security of the Czech Republic, subject to the Government's decision and provided that the other contracting party is another State".
-The latest amendment introduced stricter eligibility criteria for legal entities seeking the permission to trade in military equipment.
-The Foreign Trade in Military Equipment Act is implemented by Regulation No. 210/2012 introducing relevant procedures as well as a list of military equipment, which has been annually updated based on the Annex No. 1 (EU Common Military List) to the EU Directive No. 2009/43/EC.
+Exports of military equipment, including conventional arms, are governed by Act No. 38/1994 Coll., concerning foreign trade in military equipment ("Foreign Trade in Military Equipment Act").
+So far, this legislation has been amended for several times, last amended in 2017 (the current consolidated text is available on the website of the Ministry of Industry and Trade).
+One of the amendments permits the Ministry of Defence ("MD") and the Ministry of Interior ("MI") to import military equipment on behalf of the Czech Republic "where necessary for the purposes of defence and security of the Czech Republic, subject to the Government's decision and provided that the other contracting party is another State".
+The amendment effective from year 2012 introduced stricter eligibility criteria for legal entities seeking the permission to trade in military equipment.
+The Foreign Trade in Military Equipment Act is implemented by Regulation No. 210/2012 introducing relevant procedures as well as a list of military equipment, The List of military equipmentis listed in Implementing Decree No. 210/2012 Coll., on implementation of certain provisions of Act No. 38/1994 Coll., concerning foreign trade in military equipment, and it is identical to the EU Military List.
+It is updated annually on the basis of Annex 1 to EU Directive 2009/43 / EC.